 QUICK TRAIL FACTS

-Frye Mountain in yellow; Hogback Mountain in blue; Bog Brook, Whitten Hill, and Northern Headwaters Preserves in orange; Dave Rock Trail in green
+Frye Mountain in orange; Bog Brook, Whitten Hill, and Northern Headwaters Preserves in orange; Dave Rock Trail in green.
+Hogback Mountain (black) is closed;

 Note: A new 13.5-mile section has been added that extends the long-distance path from Frye Mountain to Route 173, close to Gibson Preserve.
 I mean to hike it soon!

-Georges River Land Trust has divided the long-distance trail into three sections: Headwaters Region (this one: Frye and Hogback mountains), Central Region (in Searsmont, Rockport and Camden), and the Saltwater Region (in Thomaston).
+The long-distance trail is divided into three sections: Headwaters Region (this one: Frye and Hogback mountains), Central Region (in Searsmont, Rockport and Camden), and the Saltwater Region (in Thomaston).

 Directions: From the intersection of Routes 3 and 220 in Liberty, follow 220 north for 6.5 miles to Walker Ridge Road on the right.
 Park at the Inland Fisheries & Wildlife maintenance building lot and walk up gravel road .3 miles to trailhead on right.
 There is a small land trust sign on the right at the trailhead.
 To the left is the trail to Hogback Mountain.
 You can also access Frye Mountain from the other side, via a dirt road off Getchell/Frye Mountain Road.
 There is a small area across the road at the trailhead that is big enough for one, maybe two cars.
 Or you could park at the large official parking area for Hills-to-Sea Trail hikers (check the map) and walk 0.5 miles to the trailhead.
 The access road can be a bit rough for cars, especially in early spring.